Acupuncture generally safe in children: study

 "Based on the available evidence, in trained hands, acupuncture is safe for children," said Sunita Vohra, from the University of Alberta in Edmonton, who worked on the study.

-Serious side effects were rare and likely to be caused by substandard practice, researchers wrote in a report in Pediatrics.
+Serious side effects were rare and likely to be caused by substandard practice, researchers wrote in a report in Paediatrics.

 The study reviewed 37 other studies, ranging from randomized trials that compared side effects with acupuncture and other treatments, to single reports of acupuncture illness and injury.